leonardopresoto/starwars_clean_architecture/README.md

 - Films - [Slider Layout](https://pub.dev/packages/carousel_slider)
 - Planets - [Page Layout](https://sergiandreplace.com/planets-flutter-creating-a-list-of-planets/) *- this one I just change some features, the code is quite the same*
 - Species, Starships, Vehicles - [Expandable](https://pub.dev/packages/expandable)
+- I downloaded each image i'm using in this project. it was sooo boring...

 I'm not proud of this layout, mainly because it was not the goal of this project.
 However, I am open to suggestions.
 If someone wants to suggest a better layout, I may update the project.